Automattic/studio/docs/code-contributions.md

 ### Code Formatting

 Code formatting is set up to make merging pull requests easier.
-It uses the same Prettier/ESLint mechanism as Calypso.
+It uses the same Prettier/ESLint mechanism as Calypso, the front-end library that powers up the WordPress dashboard.
 See [JavaScript Coding Guidelines](https://github.com/Automattic/wp-calypso/blob/trunk/docs/coding-guidelines/javascript.md) for guidance on setting up your editor for code formatting.

 ### CLI Development